Penguin Alphabet Find and Cover

 Cut out the letter sounds snowball cards.
 Then the winter theme learning activity is ready for your preschoolers.

-To teach the alphabet using this free penguin printable, start by having your preschooler identify the letter on the mat.
+Start by having your preschooler identify the letter on the mat.
 Then they can cover each corresponding letter around the alphabet border using a counter.

 If you want to offer a little extra writing practice, place the mats in a dry erase pouch and have your preschooler use a dry erase marker to circle the corresponding letters.